mothur/mothur.github.io/_wiki/estimator.single.md

 sampling estimator with your calculator.
 IG is used for igabund and igrarefact.
 LN is used for lnabund, lnshift and lnrarefact.
 LS is used for lsabund and lsrarefaction.
 SI is used for siabund, sirarefact and sishift.
-Also don\'t forget to set the burn and burnsample values that correspond with your sample file.
+Also don't forget to set the burn and burnsample values that correspond with your sample file.

     mothur > estimator.single(sabund=brazil.sabund,  sample=brazil.0.03.0.ig, calc=igabund, burn=0, burnsample=100)